 While, seemingly, cutting down on the “workload” category might help, evidence suggests that company culture may hold the secret to employee motivation.
 More importantly: Direct recognition can enhance a worker’s motivation at unparalleled rates.
-That said, a lack of leadership fait can absolutely contribute to workplace burnout.
+That said, a lack of faith in leadership can absolutely contribute to workplace burnout.

 Rewarding good behavior is a time-honored tradition.
 Similarly, penalizing bad behavior is a go-to response to combat workplace fatigue.
-These methods work, but they’re dwindling in 2017’s fast-paced work environment.
-To encourage productivity, maximize engagement and incentivize better work, you’ll need to rework your idea of compensation.
+These methods work, but they’re dwindling in an increasingly fast-paced work environment.
+To encourage productivity, maximize engagement, and incentivize better work, you’ll need to rework your idea of compensation.